junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas's tight stance relaxes a little.

-"That's not necessary."
+"That's, not necessary."
 Cas answers slowly, the lines on his face softening.
 "You don't owe me anything, Mary.
 None of you do.
 Your sons already gave me more than I could ask for."

 "What's that?"
 John prompts.